miracum/MIRACUM-Mapper-2.0-frontend/README.md

 ### Dev Container

-A Dev Container is provided to run the project in a containerized environment.
+A Dev Container is provided to run the project in a containerized environment and make development easy as it has all prerequisites installed.
 To use it, you need to have Docker installed on your machine.
 The Dev Container Extension for VSCode is also recommended.
 Please refer to the [Dev Container Documentation](https://code.visualstudio.com/docs/remote/containers) for more information.

 ### Generate Client Code